-One of the biggest mistakes people make after completing a triathlon is not resting enough and getting stuck back into training or exercise too soon.
+One of the biggest mistakes athletes make after completing a triathlon is not resting enough and jumping back into heavy training or exercise too soon.

-If you’re a seasoned triathlon racer then you know what it’s like to want to try and participate in as many as you can when race season comes along, however, not enough recovery time in between races can easily result in poor performances or even injuries.
+If you’re a seasoned triathlon then you know what it’s like to want to try and participate in as many as you can when race season comes along, however, insufficient recovery time in between races can easily result in poor performances or even injuries.